-- Pull the scrub attachment leg locking knobs out, swing the legs down into the "down" position, and release the knobs. - Start the engine, raise the scrub attachment, place the hopper safety support bar in its storage location, and lower the scrub attachment.
-Stop the engine. - Loosen the top lift arm cam bolts, one on each side, to free scrub attachment. - Tilt the lift arm hooks back away from the lift arm pins.
+- 11. Lift the front bumper with the help of an assistant.
+Secure bumper with chain. - Pull the scrub attachment leg locking knobs out, swing the legs down into the "down" position, and release the knobs. - 13.
+Start the engine, raise the scrub attachment, place the hopper safety support bar in its storage location, and lower the scrub attachment.
+Stop the engine. - 14.
+Loosen the top lift arm cam bolts, one on each side, to free scrub attachment. - Tilt the lift arm hooks back away from the lift arm pins.

-- A. Pin - B. Hook - Push the lift arms down to clear the lift arm pins. - Roll the scrub attachment out of the machine to its storage location. - Replace the side scrub brush with a sweeping variety side brush as described in To Replace Side Brush. - Reposition the side brush motor mounting bracket so the side brush is angled inward 5°. - Replace the main brush with a sweeping variety main brush as described in To Replace Main Brush.
+- 16. Push the lift arms down to clear the lift arm pins. - 17.
+Roll the scrub attachment out of the machine to its storage location. - Replace the side scrub brush with a sweeping variety side brush as described in To Replace Side Brush. - 19.
+Reposition the side brush motor mounting bracket so the side brush is angled inward 5°. - Replace the main brush with a sweeping variety main brush as described in To Replace Main Brush.